 Properties of gypsum:

-Gypsum is fire resistant in nature, they prevent the possibility of fire outbreaks that ensure life safety.
+Gypsum is fire resistant in nature which prevent the possibility of fire outbreaks that ensure life safety.

 The resistance against fire is due to the presence of water within the gypsum products.